You may have heard that exercise is one of the best ways to lower your cholesterol. But how does it work? And what type of exercise is most effective?

 Just how much of an effect exercise has on cholesterol is also a matter of debate.
 "We've found that the people who benefit the most are those who had the worst diet and exercise habits to begin with," says Roger Blumenthal, MD, director of the Ciccarone Preventive Cardiology Center at Johns Hopkins University.
 "Some of those people reduce their LDL by 10-15% and increase their HDL by 20%."

 If you haven't been exercising regularly already, it's important to start slowly.
-Be sure to check in with your doctor, so that he or she can evaluate your current cardiovascular health.
+Be sure to check in with your doctor, so that they can evaluate your current cardiovascular health.
 This could mean blood tests or a treadmill test to see how your heart reacts when you exercise.)

 Once you're cleared to begin working out, follow these guidelines: